-- (a) for a period not less than 6 months determined by the commissioner; or - (b) in the absence of such a determination-for a period of 6 months. - (4) The commissioner may- - (a) in respect of an appointee referred to in subsection (2)- - (i) at any time during the initial period of probation or during any extension of a period of probation, terminate the employment of the appointee; - (ii) at the end of any period of probation, confirm the appointment, extend or further extend the period of probation or terminate the employment of the appointee; - (b) in respect of an appointee referred to in subsection (3) whose appointment is on probation- - (i) at any time during the initial period of probation or during any extension of a period of probation, terminate that appointment; - (ii) at the end of any period of probation, confirm the appointment, extend or further extend the period of probation or terminate that appointment.

-(5) If an appointment is terminated under subsection (4)(b), the person who was the appointee is to be retained in employment as an officer at a level of salary not less than the level of salary of the person immediately before the appointment that is terminated until-

-- (a) the person is appointed to another position in the service; or - (b) the person is otherwise dealt with under this Act.
+(4) The commissioner may-

+- (a) in respect of an appointee referred to in subsection (2)- - (i) at any time during the initial period of probation or during any extension of a period of probation, terminate the employment of the appointee; - (ii) at the end of any period of probation, confirm the appointment, extend or further extend the period of probation or terminate the employment of the appointee; - (b) in respect of an appointee referred to in subsection (3) whose appointment is on probation- - (i) at any time during the initial period of probation or during any extension of a period of probation, terminate that appointment; - (ii) at the end of any period of probation, confirm the appointment, extend or further extend the period of probation or terminate that appointment. - (5) If an appointment is terminated under subsection (4)(b), the person who was the appointee is to be retained in employment as an officer at a level of salary not less than the level of salary of the person immediately before the appointment that is terminated until- - (a) the person is appointed to another position in the service; or - (b) the person is otherwise dealt with under this Act.

-Officer not to refuse transfer, but may object
+5.13 Officer not to refuse transfer, but may object

-5.13(1) A police officer who is transferred to a position must accept the transfer, even if the officer has not applied for it.

-(2) However, if the officer did not apply for the transfer, the officer may-

-- (a) object to the transfer under section 5.13A; or - (b) apply for a review of the transfer under section 9.3.
+- (1) A police officer who is transferred to a position must accept the transfer, even if the officer has not applied for it. - (2) However, if the officer did not apply for the transfer, the officer may- - (a) object to the transfer under section 5.13A; or - (b) apply for a review of the transfer under section 9.3.

-Objection to transfer
+5.13A Objection to transfer

-5.13A(1) If a police officer is transferred to a position without applying for the transfer, the officer may object to the transfer by giving the commissioner written reasons for the objection within 14 days of receiving written notice of the transfer.

-(2) The commissioner may allow or reject the objection.

-(3) If the commissioner allows the objection, the transfer stops having effect.

-(4) If the commissioner rejects the objection, the commissioner must give the officer written reasons for the rejection.

-(5) This section-

-- (a) does not limit the right of an officer to apply to a commissioner for Police Service Reviews for a review of the transfer (a "transfer review"); but - (b) does limit the right of an officer to object to a transfer under this section once the officer has applied for a transfer review.

-(6) If an officer objects to a transfer under this section, the time allowed by regulation for an application for a transfer review does not start to be counted until the day the commissioner gives the officer written reasons under subsection (4).

-(7) If an officer applies for a transfer review, the officer cannot start or proceed further with an objection under this section.
+- (1) If a police officer is transferred to a position without applying for the transfer, the officer may object to the transfer by giving the commissioner written reasons for the objection within 14 days of receiving written notice of the transfer. - (2) The commissioner may allow or reject the objection. - (3) If the commissioner allows the objection, the transfer stops having effect. - (4) If the commissioner rejects the objection, the commissioner must give the officer written reasons for the rejection. - (5) This section- - (a) does not limit the right of an officer to apply to a commissioner for police service reviews for a review of the transfer (a "transfer review"); but - (b) does limit the right of an officer to object to a transfer under this section once the officer has applied for a transfer review. - (6) If an officer objects to a transfer under this section, the time allowed by regulation for an application for a transfer review does not start to be counted until the day the commissioner gives the officer written reasons under subsection (4). - (7) If an officer applies for a transfer review, the officer cannot start or proceed further with an objection under this section.

-Delay in attendance for duty on directed transfer to allow for objection and review
+5.13B Delay in attendance for duty on directed transfer to allow for objection and review

-5.13B(1) If a police officer is transferred to a position, the commissioner cannot direct the officer to attend for duty in the position until-

-- (a) after the time allowed for an objection under section 5.13A(1) has ended; and - (b) if the officer objects to the transfer-the commissioner decides the objection.
+- (1) If a police officer is transferred to a position, the commissioner cannot direct the officer to attend for duty in the position until- - (a) after the time allowed for an objection under section 5.13A(1) has ended; and - (b) if the officer objects to the transfer-the commissioner decides the objection.